 What holds true, regardless of whether you build your business management system in Office 365 and SharePoint or on another platform, is that many pieces of your end product will depend on reports.
 Whether its performance tracking, ROI evaluation, status overviews, revenue targeting, etc…managing the business depends on the ability to produce meaningful reports that help the business assess a KPI and take action against a goal.
 Sales Contract Lifecycle Management (CLM) is no exception.

 Now, reading the word “report” may conjure up images of highly visual graphic displays powered by complex business intelligence systems, but that’s not where Sales is headed to start.
 They’ll get there, but for now, they really just need a quick and accurate way to gauge the status, stage, and date-ranges of sales contracts.
 They also need a way to assess the status of contract lifecycle tasks, their owners, and any approvals that are open.

-Presently, when Sales opens their Sales Contracts document library, they see the following:
+Presently, when we open the Sales Contracts document library, we see the following:

 And, when opening the Sales Contract Lifecycle Tasks list:

 There are dozens of Sales Contracts, and their are hundreds of tasks.
 They are out of order and, simply, too much information is displayed to be usable.
 First, let’s acknowledge that SharePoint provides very effective and intuitive ways to filter and sort documents and items in libraries and lists.
 This can be done on a column-by-column basis or by using the filters pane (both highlighted in red below):

 Moving the Filters into SharePoint List Views to make a Report for Contract Lifecycle Management (CLM)

 But, we don’t want to apply these filters and sorts every time we visit the list, and some “reports” involve multiple filters that aren’t so simple to reapply over-and-over.
 These reports, a.k.a.
 SharePoint list/library views, can be saved and sharable so everybody can run and switch between them effectively.